SilentCtrl/url-shortener/README.md

 # WEBSITE

 This project was done via flask.
-It still requires a bit of cleanup, but the basic functionalities are still there.
+It still requires a bit of cleanup, but the basic functionalities are there.

 INSTALLATION REQUIREMENTS: